Salted Caramel Sauce Recipe

 Instructions

-- Add remaining ingredients.
-Whisk gently until smooth, then whisk in your butter, vanilla, and salt.
-The caramel will be thin at this point but will thicken up as it cools.
+- Finish the sauce.
+Whisk gently until smooth, then whisk in the butter, vanilla, and salt.
+The caramel will look thin at first but will thicken beautifully as it cools.
+1 Tablespoon unsalted butter 1 teaspoon vanilla extract 1 teaspoon salt

 Notes